 The Office for Civil Rights (OCR) at the U.S Department of Health and Human Services (HHS) recently announced proposed changes to the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule that is said to support individuals' engagement in their healthcare, remove barriers to coordinated care, and reduce regulatory burdens on the healthcare industry.

 We have been reviewing the Proposed Rule and have extracted the following major provisions that could be modified in the HIPAA Privacy Rule.
-The key points are in bold and how it could impact the day-to-day operations of healthcare organizations are underlined.
+The key points are in bold and how they could impact the day-to-day operations of healthcare organizations are underlined.
 We encourage healthcare organizations to carefully review each of these proposed modifications and consider providing comments on them.

 In our opinion, depending on what happens with comments and changes in government (such as HHS) in 2021, will determine whether these proposed changes are further modified.
 Some of the modifications will be welcomed (e.g., no longer requiring a signed acknowledgment of receipt of Notice of Privacy Practices), while others may prove to be more challenging for healthcare providers (e.g., the shortened response time to no later than 15 calendar days from the current 30 days).